microsoft/TemplateStudio/docs/getting-started-developers.md

 5. Build the solution.
 6. Start debugging (`F5`) or start without debugging (`Ctrl+F5`).

-With this steps, the *Windows Template Studio* Extension is deployed to a new instance of Visual Studio (the experimental instance).
-Now you can go to `File -> New Project...` to create a new project or open a project created with *Windows Template Studio* and right click on the main project and choose any of the options provided on the `Windows Template Studio` context menu.
+With this steps, the *Template Studio* Extension is deployed to a new instance of Visual Studio (the experimental instance).
+Now you can go to `File -> New Project...` to create a new project or open a project created with *Template Studio* and right click on the main project and choose any of the options provided on the `Template Studio` context menu.

 The entry points for project creation are the different project templates in the [ProjectTemplates folder](../code/src/ProjectTemplates).
-The default experience for *Windows Template Studio* is project generation using a wizard-based experience.
+The default experience for *Template Studio* is project generation using a wizard-based experience.
 The Wizard is invoked by all project templates that end with `Solution` using the `SolutionWizard` class from the `UI`project.
 There are a few other project templates (in the WinUI folder) that do not (yet) allow any user configuration, those project templates create the project using vstemplate generation without showing the Wizard.
 The entry point for right click additions is the RelayCommandPackage from the `Installer` project.